AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/README.md

 - Important Information:

-	- Be aware of the implementation of the "Timestamp" in "ElectricityTariffs"

-		- It differs from the dateType used by the other Teams.

-		- Take into consideration the UTC.
 	- authorization_token can only be accessed via the Klarna Widget (Postman requests can not get authorization_token back in responses, ONLY the Klarna widget).
 		- authorization_token is a **completely** different token from session_id and client_token, and should only live inside the client side (should not be stored on the backend).
 		- More information regarding **how to get authorization token** can be found here(Step 1 -> 3 under “Integrate with Klarna Payment” are important): [https://docs.klarna.com/klarna-payments/integrate-with-klarna-payments/](https://docs.klarna.com/klarna-payments/integrate-with-klarna-payments/)

 - .....

-## What is done and what is not done
+## What is not done

-  - To implement
+  - Finish implementing invoices interface

 ###[🔙Main Database Documentation](../../../README.md)